1. |

 | coda |

-One Lonely Rider watched
+Lonely Rider

-our campfire |
+campfire |

 | |

-Go down to its last burning coal |
+Go down to its

 |

-Go down to its last burning coal |
+Go down to its